yaheya/yaheya.github.io/content/post/closing-bell-07112022.md

 +++
 {{< stocks file="stocks07112022" >}}

 Massive red day - S&P given up almost all the gains from the week prior.
-It appears, the market takes one step forward two step backward I don't see how it may change any time soon.
-Vix went up more than 6 percent.
+It appears, the market takes one step forward two step backward; I don't see how it may change any time soon.
+[Vix](../glosarry) went up more than 6 percent.

 Chinese stocks took a beating as Covid concern raises yet again.
 Shanghai will be conducting mass testing in several districts after Covid cases were detected earlier this week, a statement on the city’s WeChat account said.